openintegrationhub/openintegrationhub/CONTRIBUTING.md

 The definition of done for each issue:

-- Workgroup consensus about output (has to be accepted) i.e. each teamlead approved the pull request
 - All acceptance criteria have been fulfilled
 - Output published on GitHub under github.com/openintegrationhub